tylercrompton/streams/README.rst

 The reasoning that our implementation of :python:`shanks_transformation` slightly deviates from the formal definition of Shanks transformation is outside the scope of the tutorial.
-But an important thing to note is that despite the fact that we retrieved values downstream, the original stream's state remains in tact, allowing us to get the next value of the transformation in the same manner.
+But an important thing to note is that despite our retrieval of downstream values, the original stream's state remains intact, allowing us to get the next value of the transformation in the same manner.
 Also note that our sequence is converging far more quickly than the partial sums sequence was converging.
-We're getting close.
+We're getting closer.

 It turns out that you can apply the Shanks transformation to the sequence multiple times.
 You can do this as many times as you want.
 Due to restrictions